adjust/xamarin_sdk/README.md

 	Adjust.OnCreate (config);
 	```

-The delegate function will get when the SDK receives final attribution data.
+The callback function will get when the SDK receives final attribution data.
-Within the delegate function you have access to the `attribution` parameter.
+Within the callback function you have access to the `attribution` parameter.
 Here is a quick summary of its properties:

 - `string TrackerToken` the tracker token of the current install.